2025 Storm Events in Reno

 - Rusted or damaged metal components

-25% Rule: If damage affects more than 30% of the roof surface, the roof is over 20 years old, or you're experiencing persistent leaks despite repairs, replacement is typically more cost-effective.
+25% Rule: If damage affects more than 30% of the roof surface, the roof is over 20 years old, or you're experiencing persistent leaks despite repairs, replacement is typically more effective.
 Reno's climate accelerates aging, so roofs often need replacement sooner than the material's stated lifespan.

 Reno at a Glance